popey456963/CLWO-Jailbreak-rules/Rules for off-duty guards.md

+# Rules for off-duty guards.

 * You are allowed to go anywhere you want, play any mini games, but secrets/vents/armoury are still restricted.

 * When being attacked by a prisoner you may return fire to neutralize the threat. (this will not void the off-day)